 However, non-adaptive processes such as drift and spatially restricted gene flow (Vasemägi 2006), in addition to founder events and unequal sampling from ancestral populations (Keller and Taylor 2009) can generate phenotypic clines.

-Disentangling the relative importance of stochastic and deterministic forces is essential prior to invoking the role of selection in generating adaptive phenotypic clines (Colautti and Lao 2015).
+Disentangling the relative importance of stochastic and deterministic forces is essential prior to invoking the role of selection in generating adaptive phenotypic clines (Colautti and Lau 2015).

 Paragraph 3: Clines in complex traits (e.g. epistasis) may more readily evolve via neutral processes.
 Other ecological processes may also generate clines (e.g. inbreeding at range margins resulting in loss of heterozygosity)